medialab/hyphe/doc/api.md

  + _depth_ (optional, default: null)
  + _phantom\_crawl_ (optional, default: false)
  + _status_ (optional, default: "IN")
- + _startpages_ (optional, default: "default")
+ + _startpages_ (optional, default: "startpages")
  + _phantom\_timeouts_ (optional, default: {})
  + _corpus_ (optional, default: "--hyphe--")

- Tells scrapy to run crawl on a WebEntity defined by its id from memory structure.
+ Schedules a crawl for a specific WebEntity to a specific depth and optionnally using PhantomJS with possible specific phantom\_timeouts.
+Sets simultaneously the WebEntity's status to IN or optionally to another valid status (undecided/out/discovered).
+Optionally defines the startpages strategy by starting the crawl either from the WebEntity's preset 'startpages' or 'prefixes' or already seen 'pages'.

 - __get\_webentity\_logs:__
  + _webentity\_id_ (mandatory)
  + _corpus_ (optional, default: "--hyphe--")

+ Returns activity logs on a specific WebEntity of a corpus.

 - __lookup\_httpstatus:__